spiceai/gospice/README.md

 ### Connection retry

-The `SpiceClient` implements connection retry mechanism (3 attemps by default).
+The `SpiceClient` implements connection retry mechanism (3 attempts by default).
 The number of attempts can be configured via `SetMaxRetries`:

 ```go